bmc-compuware/ispw-operations-azure-extension/README.md

 ## Executing Git to ISPW Sync

-This Git to ISPW SYnc task has following parameters:
+This Git to ISPW Sync task has following parameters:

 -   **Display name** :  The name of the Task.